 In the next year, Cachín Cachán Cachunga! committed more formally to providing quiet space, relaxed performances and projected text, as well as detailed online access like audio info and photographs of the spaces we used.
 Our time was filled with open mics and community discussions at Edinburgh’s Media Education.
 CCC hosted its first POC-only and disabled-only group meetings.
 Matson Lawrence led a discussion on class in LGBTQI+ contexts.
 In 2017, we were invited back to Filmhouse for another Who’s Your Dandy?

 I’ll take a quick moment to highlight some of the artists not already featured in the above history, posters or videos.
 There are too many to mention, with over 50 events in ten years, but here’s a taster!
-Other scorchingly hot local co-conspirators include: AB Silvera, Claire Cunningham, Jayne Kennedy, Yasmin Al-Hadithi, Kristi Taylor, Etzali Hernández, Matthew Kennedy, Leah Francisco, Elenor Einhorn, Ioana Poprowka, Bel Pye, Cate Lauder, Evi Tsiligaridou, Seafield Foxes, Lola Sparkle and Elizabeth Veldon.
-Amazing artists visiting from England or abroad include: Sally Outen, Jay Bernard, Julie McNamara, Donna Williams, El Día, Rebeca Pla Yanguas, Ebony Rose Dark, So Mayer, Teo Vlad, Eli Clare.
+Other scorchingly hot local co-conspirators include: A.B.
+Silvera, Claire Cunningham, Rowan Hughes, Yasmin Al-Hadithi, Kristi Taylor, Etzali Hernández, Mattie Kennedy, Leah Francisco, Elenor Einhorn, Ioana Poprowka, Bel Pye, Cate Lauder, Evi Tsiligaridou, Seafield Foxes, Lola Sparkle and Elizabeth Veldon.
+Amazing artists visiting from England or abroad include: Sally Outen, Jay Bernard, Julie McNamara, DL Williams, El Día, Rebeca Pla Yanguas, Ebony Rose Dark, So Mayer, Teo Vlad, Eli Clare.
 Plus the many whose stunning work appeared on screens or walls, including Tourmaline, Miss Major, Sins Invalid, Dickie Hearts, Alec Butler, Matthew Hellett, Juli Saragosa, Shelley Barry.
 And our lovely BSL interpreters: Lisa Stapleton, Yvonne Strain, Gordon Newton Wylie-Black, Yvonne Waddell, Lisa Li and Anna Spence.
 We’re so grateful to everyone who’s given so generously of themselves.